 1. What is the temperature in Hawaii?

-I’m asked a lot of Hawaii questions, and this is one of the most common!
+I’m asked many Hawaii travel questions, and this is one of the most common!
 In most parts of Hawaii, the average temperatures year-round will be somewhere close to a high of 85 and a low of 75.

-This can vary drastically; after all, Hawaii Island has 9 of the world’s 13 climate zones.
-If you’re planning on taking any trips with a higher elevation (Haleakala on Maui, Mauna Kea on Big Island, etc.), you’ll want to bring a jacket.
+This can vary drastically; Hawaii Island has 9 of the world’s 13 climate zones.
+If you plan on doing anything with a higher elevation (Haleakala on Maui, Mauna Kea on Big Island, etc.), you’ll want to bring a jacket or sweater.

-A good option is to bring a light jacket when packing for Hawaii, just if you need it.
+A good option is to bring a light jacket when packing for Hawaii, if needed.
 Besides, airplanes tend to be cold, and you might need that jacket to help you survive the flight to Hawaii.

-One last thing about the weather in Hawaii, most of the popular areas for tourism are dry and sunny all year long.
+One last thing about the weather in Hawaii is that most of the popular areas for tourism are dry and sunny all year long.
 So bring your slippahs (flip flops), tank tops, and shorts!

 I was asked about this so much that I wrote a blog post about the worst time to go to Hawaii.
 Check it out!